nguyenlinhthanhnhan/nguyenlinhthanhnhan/README.md

 - ⚡ Fun fact: ...
 -->

-:man: I'm Will, Vietnamese name is Nguyen Linh Thanh Nhan, was born in 1995.
-I am a Backend Developer
+:man: I'm Nguyen Linh Thanh Nhan, call me Nhan or Will (english name), was born in 1995.
+I am a Backend Developer and currently i am a technical leader
 :house: I live in Ho Chi Minh City, Viet Nam and currently working at HCM City

 ---